 JOURNAL: This is the diary of your business.
 It keeps track of business activities chronologically.
 Each business activity is recorded as a journal entry.
-The Double-Entry will list the debit account and the credit account for each transaction on the day that it occurred.
-In your reports menu in your accounting system, the journal entries are listed in the transaction register.
+The double-entry will list the debit account and the credit account for each transaction on the day that it occurred.
+In the reports menu of your accounting system, the journal entries are listed in the transaction register.

-LIABILITIES: Like equities, these are sources of assets-how you got the 'stuff'.
+LIABILITIES: Like equities, these are sources of assets - how you got the 'stuff'.
 These are claims against assets by someone other than the owner.
 This is what the company owes!
 Notes payable, taxes payable and loans are liabilities.
-Liabilities are categorized as current liabilities (need to pay off within a year's time, like payroll taxes) or long term liabilities (pay-back time is more than a year, like your building mortgage).
+Liabilities are categorized as current liabilities (need to pay off within a year's time, like payroll taxes) or long term liabilities (payback time is more than a year, like your building mortgage).

-MONEY: Also called moola, scratch, gold, coins, cash, change, chicken feed, jing, green stuff, etc. Money is the form we use to exchange energy, goods and services for other energy, goods and services.
+MONEY: Also called moola, scratch, gold, coins, cash, change, chicken feed, jing, green stuff, etc. Money is the form we use to exchange goods and services for other goods and services.
 Used to buy things that you need or want.
 Beats trading for chickens in the global marketplace.